GirlsDoPorn: Reported practices

-Details of alleged practices by the company have been documented in lawsuits, mainstream media and court testimonies by employees of the company.
+Details of practices by the company have been documented in lawsuits, mainstream media and court testimonies by employees of the company.
 One attorney pursuing legal actions reported that he and his co-counsel communicated with 150 women who said that they were misled during their experience filming videos for GirlsDoPorn.
 A lawsuit filed in 2016 contained information from 22 plaintiffs.
 Six further women who were not part of the lawsuit told NBC 7 San Diego journalists in 2019 that they had similar experiences.

 Casting process

 According to the 2016 lawsuit, GirlsDoPorn was associated with fake modeling websites such as BeginModeling, ModelingGigs, ModelingWork, and Bubblegum Casting.
 Advertisements for these websites were posted on Craigslist under college towns and localities spanning the US and Canada.
 Explore Talent was also used by them to find models.
 They requested applicants aged between 18 and 22, and provided forms asking for physical and personal information about applicants.

-Pratt, Wolfe, and Garcia often used aliases when dealing with the girls they recruited and never revealed their real names.
+Michael Pratt, Matthew Wolfe and Andre Garcia often used aliases when dealing with the girls they recruited and never revealed their real names.
 Pratt would use names such as "Mike" and "Mark".
 Garcia mostly went by "Jonathan", and Wolfe used "Ben", "Joshua" and "Isaac" when doing the recruiting and subsequent filming.
 They would contact women who had applied and tell them that the job was not modeling, but having sex on camera.
 They claimed that the footage would be used only for DVDs sold to private buyers and independent video stores in Australia, New Zealand, or South America and would never be released online or in the United States in any form.
-There were instances where women were lured to San Diego under the false pretences of a clothed modeling or nude modeling shoot, if they declined initial offers to film pornography.
+There were instances where women were lured to San Diego under the false pretense of a clothed or nude modeling shoot if they declined initial offers to film pornography.

 Some women were offered between $2,000 and $6,000 for 30 minutes of filming, consisting of five sexual positions lasting between five and seven minutes apiece.
 Women involved report frequent and persistent contact from the company before they agreed.
 Filming would take place in San Diego, California, and their travel expenses and accommodation would be paid for.
 Several women report that Garcia booked flights for them before they had fully committed.

-Women who agreed were put into contact with a "reference girl".
+Women who agreed were put into contact with a 'reference girl'.
 According to one such person, reference girls were hired to lie to the women and conceal information in order to convince them to agree to the job.
 They were paid between $25 and $200 per contact they persuaded.
 They would communicate via text or video call.
 Some women took months of convincing to agree.
 According to several of these women, reference girls would make false claims about distribution of the videos, saying that their ostensible videos had not been seen within the United States.
-One woman involved reported Garcia threatening to sue her after she attempted to withdraw from the process shortly before she was due to fly to San Diego.
+One woman involved reported Garcia threatening to sue her after she attempted to withdraw before flying.
+Another reported a death threat against her and her family that included her address and Social Security number.